-Click through to find out which items are worth the money — and why these other ones aren’t worth it.
+Click through to find out which items are a waste of money.

-Tibetan Mastiff purchased from a breeder: $2,500
+- Tibetan Mastiff purchased from a breeder: $2,500

-With the many affordable streaming services now available, more and more people are opting to cut the cable cord.
+With many affordable streaming services now available, more and more people are opting to cut the cable cord.
 The average consumer spends $103.10 on cable per month, according to the Leichtman Research Group, while subscription streaming services cost significantly less.

-Powerball ticket: $2
+- Powerball ticket: $2

-“A Game of Thrones” hardcover book: $30.80
+- “A Game of Thrones” hardcover book: $19.99

 Buying books is arguably a waste of money, as you can likely borrow the same books at your local library for free.
-However, if you insist on buying, it’s better to opt for the paperback or e-reader version, which cost much less.
+However, if you insist on buying, it’s better to opt for the paperback or e-book version, which cost much less.

 Going Out to Lunch

-Applebee’s lunch combo: $6.99-$8.99
+- Applebee’s lunch combo: $7.29 to $8.99

-Buying bottled water is bad for the environment because it consumes resources and creates waste.
-And it’s also bad for your wallet.
-Purchasing one bottle of water daily, even at only $1 per bottle, will cost you $365 a year.
+Buying bottled water harms the environment because it consumes resources and creates waste.
+And, it’s terrible for your wallet.
+Purchasing one bottle of water every day, even at only $1 per bottle, will cost you $365 a year.

-Cadillac Escalade: $73,995
+- Cadillac Escalade: $75,195

 There are some pros to buying a luxury car, but they don’t outweigh the costs associated with owning one.
-Most luxury cars are made with higher quality materials, have better handling and might provide a better ride than a mid-level car.
+Most luxury cars are made with high-quality materials, have better handling and might provide a better ride than a mid-level car.
 However, luxury models of mid-level brands often come with the same bells and whistles as a luxury car for less.

-There are also additional increased costs that come along with having a luxury car.
-Most require premium gas, come with higher insurance rates and have more expensive replacement parts and repair costs than a standard vehicle.
+There are also additional costs associated with owning a luxury car compared to a standard vehicle.
+Most luxury cars require premium gas, come with higher insurance rates and have more expensive replacement parts and repair costs.